-A committee of students, faculty, and staff elected to honor these four visionaries at the 2013 Commencement exercises for their contributions to design, social discourse, and global culture, that mirror The New School's core values.
+A committee of students, faculty, and staff elected to honor these five visionaries at the 2014 Commencement exercises for their contributions to design, social discourse, and global culture, that mirror The New School's core values.